giantswarm/docs/src/content/getting-started/installation-name/index.md

 ## Why an installation name

-Every Giant Swarm installations has a unique name.
+Every Giant Swarm installation has a unique name.
 This name is part of the DNS zone used for all endpoints of this installation.

 When we set up a new installation for you, we want you to pick a name for it.
 Think of this name as your handy alias for everything you do with Giant Swarm in a specific cloud provider region, e. g. _Google Cloud Finland (europe-north1)_.